1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 A Breaking Bad wannabe purchased a building that had been used by a religious sect and turned it into a drug lab.
 Unfortunately for him, a hot plate ignited his volatile chemicals, and the resulting fire gutted the building, rendering it unusable.
 He claimed he was entitled to a $9,000 casualty loss.
 Even though he was involved in an illegal activity and acted negligently, the Tax Court allowed him to claim the write-off.

 With exonerations on the rise, thanks in part to advances in DNA testing that have helped the wrongfully incarcerated win their freedom, Congress has taken a step to make amends as well.
-Compensation that these victims receive (programs are in place in more than half the states) is now fully exempt from federal taxation.
+Compensation that these victims receive is now fully exempt from federal taxation.
 The change came with the tax-law changes Congress put into place at the end of 2015.

 An accomplished bass player and music professor laid a major beatdown on the IRS.
 He traveled to jazz rehearsals and performances to keep his skills sharp so he could play with other well-known musicians.
 The IRS said he could not deduct his travel costs because he enjoyed playing the bass and performing wasn’t part of his teaching duties.
 Nevertheless, the Tax Court allowed him the write-off because he translated what he saw and heard in the music scene and taught it to his students.